0xMati/Tech-Blog/Security/Security Adoption Framework/Where to Start Security Lock It Down with Zero Trust.md

 ---

-## 2. What are Microsoft SAF Offers ?
+## 2. What are Microsoft SAF Offers?

 Think of SAF as your security GPS, guiding you through each step with hands-on workshops and clear checklists—plus the Microsoft tools you’ll actually use.

-Before diving into SAF modules, Microsoft offers two starter sessions, and one security check session:
+Before diving into SAF modules, Microsoft offers two starter sessions to help you kick things off, and one security check session to see exactly where you stand:

 ### Overview & Scoping
 **Use case:** Getting started, pick the right path based on current needs and priorities